First off, that wasn't a question. I'll let it slide this time.

-Each package includes a gift certificate for use.
-For an additional nominal charge, you can replace the gift certificate for a custom-designed album.
-If you decide you want a custom album of the highest quality, I'll work with you every step of the way to ensure you get the best album out there.
+Albums are not part of my typical offering.
+However, if you decide you want a custom album of the highest quality, I'll work with you every step of the way to ensure you get the best album out there.
 I work with only the very best manufacturers to make certain you are getting the very best album available anywhere at any price.

-Do you shoot digitally?
+Do you also shoot on film?

-Do you shoot traditional wedding photographs too?
+Do you take traditional wedding photographs as well?

 Traditionally, wedding photography has been pretty cheesy, posed looking and/or boring.
 I'd have to say "no" if pressed for an answer.
 However, if you mean do I take traditional family pictures in addition to more lifestyle and photo-journalistic work, then the answer is absolutely yes.
 I appreciate the value of and the history behind the family portrait, and while they may not be as exciting as some of my more informal photos, they serve an important function.

 Do you engage your subjects?